Glossary of Buddhist Terms: Letters F – J

 Ganden Emanation Scripture See Kadam Emanation Scripture.

-Ganden Lhagyäma See Hundreds of Deities of the Joyful Land.
+Ganden Lhagyema See Hundreds of Deities of the Joyful Land.

 Gändhavajra The emptiness of smell appearing in the form of an offering goddess.
-See Guide to Dakini Land.
+See The New Guide to Dakini Land.

 Gelug The tradition established by Je Tsongkhapa.
 The name `Gelug’ means `Virtuous Tradition’.
-A Gelugpa is a practitioner who follows this tradition.
-The Gelugpas are sometimes referred to as the ‘new Kadampas’.
+Gelugpas, practitioners who follows this tradition, are sometimes referred to as ‘new Kadampas’.
 See Heart Jewel.

 Geshe A title given by Kadampa monasteries to accomplished Buddhist scholars.
 Contracted form of the Tibetan `ge wai she nyen’, literally meaning `virtuous friend’.

-Ghantapa A great Indian Mahasiddha and a lineage Guru in the Highest Yoga Tantra practice of Vajrayogini.
-See Guide to Dakini Land.
+Ghantapa A great Indian Mahasiddha and a lineage Guru in the Highest Yoga Tantra practice of Heruka and Vajrayogini.
+See The New Guide to Dakini Land.

 Giving A virtuous mental decision to give, or a bodily or verbal action of giving that is motivated by a virtuous state of mind.
 There are four types of giving: giving material things, giving Dharma, giving love, and giving fearlessness.
 See Joyful Path of Good Fortune and Meaningful to Behold.